Martin Taylor (guitarist)

-Biography

 Early life

 Taylor was born in Harlow, Essex, into a family with a musical heritage and a Gypsy tradition.
 At the age of four, he received his first guitar from his father, jazz bassist William 'Buck' Taylor who only took up music at 30.
 Buck frequently played the music of the Quintette du Hot Club de France, so the young Martin Taylor became inspired by guitarist Django Reinhardt.
 At age eight, he was already playing in his father's band and at 15 he quit school to become a professional musician.

-The band Martin joined at 15 called the Oo-yah Band was led by Lennie Hastings, a jazz drummer who spent many years with the Alex Welsh band.
+The band Martin joined at 15 called the Oo-yah Band was led by Lennie Hastings, a jazz drummer who had been in the Alex Welsh band.
 The band included Nick Stevenson (trumpet), Peter Skivington (bass guitar), Ron Brown (trombone), Jamie Evans (piano), Malcolm Everson (clarinet and baritone saxophone).

-Over the next few years Taylor played in numerous bands, at holiday camps, on radio, and on cruise ships.
+Over the next few years Taylor played in bands at holiday camps, on radio, and on cruise ships.
 One cruise gig led to his playing with the Count Basie orchestra.
 Performing dates in and around London brought him into contact with jazz guitarist Ike Isaacs, who became a mentor.
 Isaacs not only performed with Taylor as a duet, but also helped Taylor develop his sense of jazz harmony and fingerstyle technique.
+He recorded for the first time in 1978, with bassist Peter Ind.

 The Grappelli years

 Through Isaacs, Taylor was introduced to Stéphane Grappelli, former violinist of the Quintette du Hot Club de France, in which he played with Django Reinhardt.
 When one of Grappelli's band members was injured, Taylor was invited to play a few European dates.
-When Grappelli invited him to join full-time, Taylor accepted and performed and recorded with him for the next eleven years, occupying the position once held by his idol, Django Reinhardt.
+When Grappelli invited him to join full-time, Taylor accepted and performed and recorded with him for the next eleven years (1979–1990), occupying the position once held by his idol, Django Reinhardt.

 His success with Grappelli allowed Taylor more freedom.
 He reduced some of his commitments and moved to Scotland.
 Another benefit of his association with Grappelli was that he began to tour North America regularly, helping him reach a larger audience and build new relationships.
-He met Chet Atkins and David Grisman and recorded with them in later years.
-Another contact financed the production of the album Sarabanda.

-In the 1980s, Grappelli suffered a heart attack.
-Although he made a full recovery, it was some time before he could tour again.
-Taylor found it difficult to find other work and fell into a period of financial hardship, selling his guitars to survive.
-He became disenchanted with music and did not touch a guitar for almost a year.
-He agreed on a price for his one remaining guitar, a gift from mentor Isaacs.
-On the way to close the deal, he pulled his car over to play the guitar one last time, and found his passion for playing re-ignited.
-He called off the deal.
-This was a catalyst for the next stage of his career.
+He has worked with Chet Atkins, Joe Pass, Tal Farlow, Barney Kessel, and Herb Ellis.